xangelaz/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo below to run the server side https://github.com/lighthouse-labs/snek-multiplayer
+- Follow steps inside the snek server repo to run the server side: https://github.com/lighthouse-labs/snek-multiplayer
 - Run the development snake client using the `node play.js` command.